subh0x-alt/MySQL-Projects/Trainity-SQL-DataAnalystProjects/Solution_Report.md

 1 row in set (0.01 sec)
 ```
 #### Q4.
 Hashtag Researching: A partner brand wants to know, which hashtags to use in the post to reach the most people on the platform.
-     *Task:* Identify and suggest the top 5 most commonly used hashtags on the platform
+     *Task:* Identify and suggest the top 5 most commonly used hashtags on the platform.
 Let’s breakdown the question:
 <p></p>